-Like him we can enrich the lives of others as we point them into the pathway of peace.
+Like Paul, we can enrich the lives of others as we point them into the pathway of peace.

-Thank You my Father God that in Christ I have a lasting joy and inner peace no matter what difficulties arise in my life.
-May I be a living epistle to all the people I meet today, and may I like the Lord Jesus learn obedience through the trial that You have allowed in my life, to Your praise and glory, in Jesus name I pray, AMEN.
+Thank You, my Father God, that in Christ I have an eternal perspective, whatever happens in my life.
+In Him, I have a lasting joy and inner peace, no matter what difficulties arise.
+May I be a living epistle to all the people I meet today and may I, like the Lord Jesus, learn obedience through the trials that You have allowed in my life, to Your praise and glory.
+In Jesus' name I pray, AMEN.